Iron-Rich Foods: Why They Matter and What to Eat for Better Health

 1. Heme Iron

-- Found in animal-based products like red meat, poultry, and seafood
+- Found in animal-based foods such as red meat, poultry, and seafood

 - More easily absorbed by the body